-The first major European retrospective of American sculptor Richard Hunt has opened at White Cube Bermondsey in London.
-Richard Hunt: Metamorphosis – A Retrospective, on view from April 25th to June 29th, 2025, celebrates over six decades of Hunt’s groundbreaking work with metal.
+The White Cube Bermondsey Gallery in London is currently hosting the first major European retrospective of acclaimed American artist Richard Hunt.
+Titled Richard Hunt: Metamorphosis – A Retrospective, the exhibition runs from April 25th to June 29th, 2025, and spans more than sixty years of Hunt’s practice.

 RICHARD HUNT